Work package

 - Inclusion of new MDR/RR-TB cases after consent and pseudonymization

-- Data collection on the course of inpatient illness and therapy (on admission and discharge from hospital)
+- Data collection on the inpatient course of illness and therapy (upon admission to and discharge from the hospital)

-- Follow-up phase over the course of outpatient therapy (every 3 months until completion of therapy)
+- Follow-up phase on the outpatient course of therapy (every 3 months until completion of therapy)

-- Follow-up phase for follow-up (every 6 months until the end of the study)
+- Follow-up phase for observation (every 6 months until the end of the study)

 The following are recorded: